ncbi/pm4ngs/docs/source/pipelines/windowssl.rst

 Installing PM4NGS
 -----------------

-Runs these commands on the Ubuntu terminal to get PM4NGS installed
+Runs these commands on the Ubuntu terminal to to prepare the instance to run PM4NGS

 .. code-block:: bash